Iterable/iterable-swift-sdk/README.md

 After tapping a deep link in an email from an Iterable campaign, users without the associated app will be directed to the App Store to install it.
 If the app uses the Iterable iOS SDK and has deferred deep linking enabled, the content associated with the deep link will load on first launch.

-Set `IterableConfig.checkForDeferredDeeplink = true` to enable deferred deep linking for IterableSDK.
+Set `IterableConfig.checkForDeferredDeeplink` to `true` to enable deferred deep linking with the Iterable iOS SDK.

 ### In-app messages

 In-app messages are handled via silent push messages from the server.
-When your application receives a silent push, call the Iterable iOS SDK in your AppDelegate, as follows:
+When your application receives a silent push, call the Iterable iOS SDK in your app delegate, as follows:

 *Swift*